Arabic Language Programs

 The program teaches communication skills in different areas, such as culture, politics, and daily activities.
 Students will acquire advanced skills to read and understand a variety of texts from different fields.

-For more information, please see the intermediate and advance Arabic program descriptions here.
+For more information, please see the Arabic program description below:

 Tuition for all programs: $1, 450 (USD)